yagodorea/katana/README.md

 - [X] Rendering toolpaths with thickness
     - [ ] Fix bug where filaments are clipped by next layer
 - [ ] :loading: Calculate travel moves and segment connections
+    - [ ] Fix issue where all layer travels start from 0,0
 - [ ] G-code export
 - [ ] Add more infill patterns